 On-going works are focused on woody weed control, managing stock access to the river and restoring native vegetation along the banks and in-stream, engaging communities and encouraging adoption of best management practices, improving fish passage and recreating geomorphic complexity.

-The Tharwa Fish Habitat Project is a focus for activities in the reach at present.
-Large sections of the UMDR suffer from sedimentation and large ‘sand slugs’, which smother critical habitat and breeding areas for native fish and inhibits migration to better quality habitat up and downstream, preventing fish from completing their life cycle.
+The Tharwa Fish Habitat Project is a great example of the type of work being undertaken in the Upper Bidgee.
+Large sections of the reach suffer from sedimentation and ‘sand slugs’, which smother critical habitat and breeding areas for native fish and inhibits migration to better quality habitat up and downstream, preventing fish from completing their life cycle.
 The project aims to recreate in-stream habitat and improve fish passage via the construction of Engineered Log Jams and augmentation of previously constructed groynes.
 If successful, the use of Engineered Log Jams will be able to be more easily applied to other sediment affected rivers.

 Community engagement with key stakeholder groups is an ongoing activity within the UMDR.
-Strong relationships have been formed with local fishing groups, schools, landholders and community NRM groups and many field days and demonstrations have been held such as the Murrumbidgee CMAs recent Willow control workshop.
-Despite a huge environmental awareness in the region, there’s not necessarily a huge commitment to action however UMDR partners are working to improve adoption and increase participation.
+Strong relationships have been formed with local fishing groups, schools, landholders and community NRM groups and many field days and demonstrations have been held such as the recent erosion control workshop.